ACANETS/iot-labs/lab5/README.md

 ## Procedure

 1. Power on the Pi by connecting the USB cable to your laptop.
-Login as usual.
+Login as usual over SSH.

 2. Check the network interfaces on Pi.
 ```